Experimental symmetric private information retrieval with measurement-device-independent quantum network: Introduction

-Since information-theoretic secure SPIR cannot be achieved with a single data centre, we turn to a multi-database scheme proposed by Ref.~\cite{Gertner2000}.
+To achieve information-theoretic secure SPIR, one can adopt the so-called multi-database scheme proposed by Ref.~\cite{Gertner2000}.
 In this scheme, the user communicates separately with two or more data centres which holds the same database in order to successfully perform the IR task.
 If we assume that these data centres are non-communicating, it can be shown that the resulting SPIR scheme is information-theoretically secure~\cite{Gertner2000}.
-For practical implementation of the proposed scheme, we require additionally that 1) information-theoretic secure communication channels exist between the user and data centres and 2) a random string is securely shared between the data centres.
+For practical implementation of the proposed scheme, we require additionally that (1) information-theoretic secure communication channels exist between the user and data centres and (2) a random string is securely shared between the data centres.
 Both requirements can be satisfied with a secure key distribution scheme, since this key can be used directly as a shared random string or together with one-time pad (OTP) encryption for secure communication.
-However, classical key distribution schemes are not information-theoretic secure, and we have to rely for instance on trusted couriers to deliver the keys, which makes implementation of SPIR impractical.
+However, classical key distribution schemes are not information-theoretic secure, and we have to rely for instance on trusted couriers to deliver the keys, which makes the implementation of SPIR impractical.

 To allow for practical implementation of SPIR, we turn to \emph{quantum key distribution} (QKD), an information-theoretically secure method allowing network users to exchange secret keys.
 By exchanging quantum states and classical communication, QKD allows distant parties to securely generate shared keys which can be later utilised for the SPIR protocol.
 Since QKD is a relatively mature technology, with commercially available components, extensively-studied security analysis and well-developed post-processing algorithms~\cite{scarani_security_2009,xu_secure_2020}, it provides a basis on which SPIR can be built for practical implementation.